rualark/Recall/README.md

 Keep in mind that the encrypted secret can be another recall message of this format - if you have multiple groups of associations.

+If your assiciations are safe (see guidelines for safe associations above), it is safe to store the Recall message on all of your disks, storages, clouds and giving them to your friends - as only you will be able to decrypt it.